-Tranquillity Base > Photo Meta Edit > User Guide > Tagged-Format Metadata
+Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 Sorting Items

-You can sort by Tag Number, Tag Name or Custom.
+You can change the display order of metadata items by Tag Number, Tag Name, or Custom.

-Select the metadata type TIFF, Exif or GPS, and then do one of the following.
+First, select a metadata type — TIFF, Exif, or GPS.
+Then, do one of the following:

-If you choose sort by Custom, you can drag-and-drop the metadata items in the order you want.
+If you choose Custom, you can reorder the items by dragging and dropping them.

 Editing TIFF, Exif